Language of the Universe

 Depths of Discovery

-Whether it is an Upper School laboratory course, or a Kindergarten field trip to the Sea Center on Stearn’s Wharf, students take full advantage of our proximity to the Pacific Ocean, an incredible local resource for learning and promoting natural curiosity.
+Whether it is an High School laboratory course, or a Kindergarten field trip to the Sea Center on Stearn’s Wharf, students take full advantage of our proximity to the Pacific Ocean, an incredible local resource for learning and promoting natural curiosity.
 In oceanography, we encourage hands-on interaction as we explore the physical, chemical and geological characteristics of the world’s oceans.
 Students investigate the functions, behaviors, adaptations and classifications of a variety of plants and animals living in the marine environment, as well as examining the impact of humans on the Earth’s oceans.

 The Magic of Reality

 Project work may be “live” laboratory work with real instruments and glassware or it might be “virtual” lab work that has been provided to us by our university partners.
 Additionally, several engineering projects are tackled each year to promote student creativity in the application of math and science principles.
 Students improve their project planning skill sets and increase their acumen for synthesizing information and conveying project results to others.
 Garden Street Academy students benefit from using the robust inventory of technological tools made available to them.
-Upper School students enrolling in physics and chemistry classes should come prepared to roll up their sleeves and don safety glasses and lab coats in order to “do” real science!
+High School students enrolling in physics and chemistry classes should come prepared to roll up their sleeves and don safety glasses and lab coats in order to “do” real science!

 Science literacy and evidence-based decisions are critical for tomorrow’s leaders.
 Through regular experiments in our fully equipped science laboratory, students learn how chemistry is essential to the infrastructure around them, from clean drinking water to the manufacture of money and plastics, and from powering our transportation systems to cleaning the exhaust from cars, power stations and factories.
 Laboratory work builds physical skills, observation power and logical thinking, while teaching good safety practices to handle flames and reactive chemicals.